-The World of Work How to help your teen plan their future
+The World of Work

+How to help your teen plan their future
-MyTutor

 Introduction

-When you're parenting a teen, helping them come up with a career plan (even if it ends up changing) can help them make the best decisions now that will set them up for their future.
-Of course, the world of work looks different to when you were starting out.
-And with jobs ever-changing, the challenge is to make a plan that motivates them now, and sets them up for later.
+When you're parenting a teen, it's often hard to find the time to plan long-term.
+When you can make the headspace though, helping them come up with a career plan (even if it ends up changing) can work to motivate them day-today - and help them make better decisions.

-We've teamed up with leading careers educators to give you up-to-date advice, information and resources on all the options that are out there.
+Of course, the world of work looks very different now compared to when you were starting out.
+And with jobs ever-changing, the challenge is to make a plan that excites them now, and sets them up for later.
+We've teamed up with leading careers experts to give you helpful information on all the options that are out there.
 With a bit of help from us and encouragement from you, you can equip your teen with the tools they need to make their mark on the world.

-Contents

-4

-8

-10
+Contents:

+÷ A plan, and how to make one

+What role should you play in your teen's care 8 steps to help your teen plan their future

+÷ Self-understanding, and how to deve

+Parent & teen 2-minute challenge

+÷ Skills, and what you can do with them

+8 key skills that employers look for Worksheet for your teen: what are my skills?

+ł Jobs, and how to pick them

+19 jobs of the future

+÷ Schools out, forever: picking your tee

+Why university?
+Apprenticeships: what, why and how?
+5 ways for your teen to find work experience

+Resources

+Further reading and watching

+03

+eer?

+elop it 07

+n 09

+?

 13

-17

-17

-17

-17

-17

-17
+en's next steps 18

+e at school and beyond

-Chapter 1: A plan, and how to make one
+A plan, and how to make one

-From Careers Educator Ryan Gibson
+From careers educator Ryan Gibson

-As parents, we all want the best for our children.
-We want our children to get a job.
-More than that though, we want them to get a better job or the best job for them.
-We want them to enjoy their job and gain a sense of fulfilment and satisfaction from it.
-We also know that they will have multiple jobs over their career: estimates suggest that young people will have 8-10 different jobs throughout

-Ryan Gibson is the National System Leader for Careers Education at Academies Enterprise Trust, an Associate for the International Centre for Guidance Studies, and a

-former UK Careers Educator
+"Ryan is the National System Leader for Careers Education, Information, Advice and Guidance at Academies Enterprise Trust, one of the largest groups of schools in England.
+He is a Board member of the National Quality in Careers Standard, an Associate of the International Centre for Guidance Studies and a former UK Careers Educator of the Year."

-of the Year.
+What role should you play in your teen's career?